wstrinz/sadi-rb/README.md

 Although SADI can theoretically use any vocabulary for its service description, the gem internals currently require that you use the [mygrid ontology] in implementing your `service_description` method.

 You also have access to the `parse_string(string, format)` method, inherited from [SADI::Converter](https://github.com/wstrinz/sadi-rb/blob/master/lib/sadi-rb/converter.rb) through `SADI::SynchronousService`, which can be used create a RDF::Graph from a serialized string.
 The `format` argument should be a symbol for an `RDF::Format` class, for example `:ttl` or `:rdfxml`.

+#### Asynchronous Services

+SADI also supports [asynchronous] services, which can be polled repeatedly until their results are available.
+To make a service asynchronous, you can simply extend the `SADI::AsynchronousService` module, and implement your service the same way you would a synchronous service.
+However beware that the implementation of asynchronous services is currently not thread safe or very well tested, so it may not work well on unless you're using MRI and Thin.

 ## Contributing to sadi-rb